 During the program, students may also fulfill the academic requirements for becoming a Clinical Member and Approved Supervisor in the American Association for Marriage and Family Therapy.
-The program's supervision course is approved for meeting the supervision course requirement for all AAMFT Approved Supervisors.
+The program's supervision course is approved for meeting the supervision course requirement for an AAMFT Approved Supervisor.
+Additional MFT continuing education workshops are also offered throughout the year.

-The DMFT is offered residentially and takes a minimum of three years to complete the program.
+The D.M.F.T. is offered residentially and takes a minimum of three years to complete the program.
 Full-time enrollment is considered to be at least nine credit hours per term, including the summer.
-Part-time enrollment is also an option at any time throughout the program taking a minimum of six credit hours; however, students must be enrolled full-time for at least one term of didactic coursework.
-Once students begin their Applied Clinical Project (ACP), they are considered full-time when registered for at least three credit hours per term.
-After taking 12 credit hours of ACP, students may enroll in one ACP credit hour per term and still be considered full time in the program.
-Students must be continually be enrolled in classes in order to remain in the program.
+Students must be enrolled full-time for the majority of their program to complete the program in the allotted 7 year timeframe.
+Once students complete their Clinical Portfolio, they can conduct their external practicums at the same time as their Applied Clinical Project (ACP) courses.
+Students are considered full time when enrolled for 3 ACP credits.
+If a student requires more than the two terms of ACP, they can take an additional term to complete the program.
+Students must be continually enrolled in classes in order to remain in the program.
 If a student cannot take classes due to unforeseen circumstances, they will need to apply for a Leave of Absence.